Key takeaways

 Marketing department

-Marketing teams are also heavy users of DAM tools to create promotional materials, content, and templates.
+Marketing teams also use DAM tools to create promotional materials, content, and templates.

 A DAM gives them a central place to store assets and collaborate.
 This is especially useful if you have regional offices or a distributed team, as everyone can find the relevant files.
 This way, the marketing team spends less time sending documents to everyone or individually granting access to specific assets.